Interested in becoming a dietitian?

 Accredited Undergraduate Programs in Canada

-Many universities offer undergraduate programs in dietetic education that have been accredited by Dietitians of Canada.
+Many universities offer undergraduate programs in dietetic education that have been nationally accredited.

 PRINCE EDWARD ISLAND